w3f/polkadot-wiki/docs/learn/learn-governance.md

 :::

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} brings together various novel mechanisms, including an amorphous (abstract) state-transition function stored on-chain defined in a platform-agnostic language (i.e. [WebAssembly](learn-wasm.md)).
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} brings together various novel mechanisms, including an amorphous (abstract) form of state-transition function stored on-chain defined in a platform-agnostic language (i.e. [WebAssembly](learn-wasm.md)).
 It also allows for several on-chain voting mechanisms such as referenda with the novel concept of [Adaptive Quorum Biasing](#adaptive-quorum-biasing) and batch approval voting.
 All changes to the